awkless/awkless/README.md

 ## Statistics

 > __WARNING__: The following stats only show my activity on GitHub, which is not
-> accurate to my full activity across the forges mailing lists I use.
+> accurate to my full activity across the forges and mailing lists I use.

-> __NOTE__: See my sourcehut account, or the toybox mailing list archive for
-> more of the stuff I have been doing.

 <p align="center">
   Vistor count<br>